Check out all Frequently Asked Questions

 Regular core aeration is important in order to have a healthy lawn.
 We recommend having your lawn aerated every spring and fall, however if you are on a budget, core aeration can be done once per year.
 We often offer a discount on aeration in the fall.

 All lawns have thatch in them.
 All lawns should have a healthy layer of thatch, however too much thatch is a bad thing.
-This is why it is a good idea to have your lawn professionally power raked and aerated every spring.
+This is why it is a good idea to schedule professional power raking and aeration every spring.
 A good test to find out if you have too much thatch in your lawn is to take a knife and cut out a core from your lawn.
 If the layer of thatch is more than three quarters of an inch we would recommend power raking.
+The thatch layer will be the reddish/brown layer above the soil portion of the core.
 Of course you can always have us look at your lawn.
 We will not power rake a lawn that we believe does not need power raking, unless you absolutely insist on having it done.

 Fertilizing strengthens your root system.
 The summer is hard on your lawn because of heat, foot traffic and sometimes dry conditions.
 It is always important to keep your root system healthy to combat these conditions.
 Remember to water after you fertilize, especially in hot and dry conditions.

 It is essential that your lawn stores nutrients during the winter in order to develop a healthy root system in the spring.
-The perfect time to fertilize in the fall is after you cut your lawn for the final time in October.
-The later you fertilize in the fall, the better your lawn stores nutrients and consequently develops in the spring.
+Our 4 Application Program includes a 4th liquid treatment in the late summer or early fall to ensure that your lawn receives the proper nutrients before the winter season.